+What if I lose consciousness in an accident?
 Losing consciousness in an accident, even for a few seconds, is a sign that your brain has received a bruise or possibly something worse.
 Even if you do not completely lose consciousness in an accident, but you feel a bit dazed or dizzy afterwards, there is still cause for concern and should be taken very seriously.
 Not all traumatic brain injuries are alike.
 Some symptoms of a brain injury may not become apparent or manifest for days or even weeks after a head injury.
-It is important to seek medical attention right away if you have hit your head or were knocked unconscious in an accident.
+It is important to seek medical attention right away if you have hit your head or lost consciousness during an accident.

 Car accidents are the third leading cause of traumatic brain injuries, just behind falls and struck by or against something; which fall at 1 and 2 respectively.